curityio/curity-operational-training/2-data-sources/README.md

 By default, redeployments clear all existing SQL data for the Curity Identity Server.\
 The deployment shares a data volume locally and clears it.\
-To maintain existing SQL data, comment out the above statements before running the redeployment.
+To maintain existing SQL data, comment out the following statements before running the redeployment.

 ```bash
 rm -rf data